Join my community and receive my free ebook! Subscribe now >>

 Your internal defenses tenses up, either with joy, anticipation or anger.
 Senses become sharper, muscles tighten, the heart beats faster, blood pressure rises and breathing quickens.
 All of this is in preparation for you to either fight or run away.

-The problem is most of us do not know how to manage our stress.
-I don't do you?
+The problem is most of us do not know how to manage stress.

 This means taking a bit of time away from the children so that you and your spouse or significant other actually talk and give each other a chance to vent his or her frustrations.
 Or doing an activity that you truly love and brings you joy.